Applying Academic Work at Trinity toward the Columbia BA Degree

 Approved majors and course credit guidelines for the Dual BA Program may be found on the Majors and Concentrations page.
 Please note that this list is subject to change and expansion.

 The GS core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.
 Trinity courses with third honors (40-49%) or higher are considered eligible for transfer toward fulfillment of the Columbia Core Curriculum.

 - University Writing: All Dual BA Program students not majoring in English must complete this course at Columbia.

-- Language (four terms or the equivalent): Students following the Classics, Ancient History, and Archaeology, European Studies, and Middle Eastern and European Languages and Cultures students will likely have this requirement fulfilled by previous Trinity modules.
+- Language (four terms or the equivalent): Students following the Classics, Ancient History, and Archaeology, European Studies, and Middle Eastern and European Languages and Cultures academic track will likely have this requirement fulfilled by previous Trinity modules.
 Most other majors will begin the language at Trinity and complete the requirement at Columbia.

 - Art Humanities: Dual BA Program students not majoring in History of Art and Architecture complete this course at Columbia.

-- Music Humanities: All Dual BA Program students must complete this course at Columbia.
+- Music Humanities: Dual BA Program students complete this course at Columbia.

 - Global Core (six points of coursework): Many students will be able to complete one or more Global Core courses at Trinity in consultation with their GS academic advisor.

-- Quantitative Reasoning (one term or the equivalent): This requirement may be satisfied through the Irish Leaving Certificate Higher Level Maths Exam, French baccalauréat, SAT, or ACT.
+- Quantitative Reasoning (one term or the equivalent): Some students may satisfy this requirement through the Irish Leaving Certificate Higher Level Maths Exam, French baccalauréat, SAT, or ACT.

-- Science (three terms or the equivalent): This requirement may be partially satisfied through the Irish Leaving Certificate, AP, IB, or other upper-level international leaving exams.
-Some non-science majors may be able to complete up to two terms of Science coursework at Trinity
+- Science (three terms or the equivalent): Some non-science majors may be able to complete up to two terms of Science coursework at Trinity though Trinity electives.